metakocka/metakocka_api_base/docs/product_list.md

 * pricelist 'PC_115' has price (without tax)
 * pricelist 'PC-2016' has price with tax and
 * all pricelists are includes - sales and purchase
+* use parameter "show_tax_factor" to get tax factor for each pricelist product insert

 ## 1.3 With compound
 Request :